Japan Crude Cocktail

-The JCC was historically the main index to price Liquified Natural Gas (LNG) contracts as no global benchmark existed.
+The JCC was historically the main index to price liquified natural gas (LNG) contracts as no global benchmark existed.
 However, as JCC is based on oil prices as opposed to gas, there has been a rise in objection to its use.
 In Europe and most North American nations, LNG pricing has shifted from use of the JCC to gas-based indexes (e.g. Henry Hub).

 Historical Development

-Following the end of World War II, Japan's rapid industrialisation made them one of the largest energy consumers.
+Following the end of World War II, Japan's rapid industrialisation made it one of the largest energy consumers.
 However, Japan's limited domestic resources of fuel means the country relies heavily on imports.
 In the 1950s, the Japan Crude Cocktail was formulated to create a pricing index of customs-cleared crude oil imports.

-The Customs-cleared crude oils applicable have the following Harmonised System codes; 2709.00 100, 2709.00 900, 2710.19 162, 2710.19 164, 2710.19 166, 2710.19 169, 2710.19 172, 2710.19 174, 2710.19.179.
+The customs-cleared crude oils applicable have the following Harmonised System codes; 2709.00 100, 2709.00 900, 2710.19 162, 2710.19 164, 2710.19 166, 2710.19 169, 2710.19 172, 2710.19 174, 2710.19.179.

 Petroleum Association of Japan

 This Petroleum Association of Japan (PAJ) was established in 1955, around the time of the JCC development.
 The PAJ consists of 11 refiners and primary distributors in Japan.
 They are responsible for providing central information on the petroleum industry for the public, as well as advocating, researching and enhancing communication among the public and oil companies.

 The 11 refiners and primary distributors of the PAJ are Idemitsu Kosan, Cosmo Oil Marketing, TOA Oil, ENEOS, KASHIMA Oil, Kygnus Sekiyu, Taiyo Oil Company, Showa Yokkaichi Sekiyu, Fuji Oil Company, Seibu Oil and Cosmo Oil Company.

-The PAJ publish a range of oil statistics monthly on their website, including the JCC.
+The PAJ publishes a range of oil statistics monthly on their website, including the JCC.

 Users

 LNG Contracts

-Liquified Natural Gas (LNG) contracts are legal agreements for the sale and purchase of LNG between sellers and buyers.
+Liquefied natural gas (LNG) contracts are legal agreements for the sale and purchase of LNG between sellers and buyers.
 LNG is an energy commodity, like crude oil, allowing for a price relationship between the two.

 LNG contract pricing has been based on the JCC index since the 1970s.
 LNG was initially introduced in Japan as an energy substitute to reduce the country's high dependence on oil.
 In turn, this guaranteed that gas could remain competitive with oil by having similar pricing.
-The JCC is used as the pricing index in LNG contracts mainly in Asia Pacific (APAC) and Europe, the Middle East and Africa (EMEA).
+The JCC is used as the pricing index in LNG contracts mainly in the Asia-Pacific (APAC) and Europe, the Middle East and Africa (EMEA).
 For example, the index is heavily used in China, South Korea, India, Taiwan.